Surbhi-Kohli/LazyLoadingInReact/README.md

 to the main bundle file.

 Second technique is to use Lazy and Suspense.
+ ### Question 4: Explain dynamic import usage

+ Answer:
+ For React apps, code-splitting using dynamic import() happens on the fly if you’re using a boilerplate such as create-react-app or Next.js.
+ However, if you’re using a custom webpack setup, you should check the webpack guide for setting up code-splitting.
+For Babel transpiling, you need the babel-plugin-syntax-  dynamic-import plugin to parse dynamic import() correctly.

  ### Question 4 : How Lazy and Suspense work in React?